almero-digital-marketing/mikser-docs/layouts.md

 }
 ```

-You can save this query as `items-by-feature.query` in a `data` folder in your project.
-Then you have to refer it in the layout.
+You can save this query as `items-by-feature.query` in a `data` folder inside your project.
+Then you can refer it in the layout.

 ```html
 ---